-My practice focuses on the sources of shame, anxiety, depression, and trauma, and their imact on one's life and relationships.
+My practice focuses on the sources of shame, anxiety, depression, trauma, and personality disturbances, and their impact on one's life and relationships.
 In therapy, we safely access the origins of these forces and disentangle present life from outdated ways of relating with other people or yourself.

-Relational therapy is a psychodynamic approach using the real-time relationship between you and me to understand and dismantle dysfunctional patterns.
+Relational therapy is a psychodynamic approach using the real-time relationship between you and me to understand and dismantle dysfunctional patterns, especially those related to how we perceive self and other.

 My work is relational and somatic.